Adam Forshaw: Brentford

 After missing Brentford's first 2014–15 pre-season friendly in July 2014, manager Mark Warburton stated that Forshaw would be available for the final pre-season games.
-In early August, Forshaw was told to stay away from the club's training ground after two "totally unacceptable" bids for the player were received from Championship rivals Wigan Athletic, managed by former Bees manager Uwe Rösler.
+In early August, Forshaw was told to stay away from the club's training ground after two "totally unacceptable" bids for the player were received from Championship rivals Wigan Athletic, managed by former Brentford manager Uwe Rösler.
 After missing the early regular-season matches with a hamstring strain, it was announced on 25 August that Wigan Athletic had met Brentford's valuation of Forshaw and he was free to talk with the Latics.
-Forshaw departed the Bees on 1 September and made 100 appearances and scored 11 goals during his two spells with the club.
+Forshaw departed the club on 1 September and made 100 appearances and scored 11 goals during his two spells with the club.

 Wigan Athletic

 On 1 September 2014, Forshaw joined Championship side Wigan Athletic on a four-year contract for an undisclosed fee, believed to be approximately £2.5 million.
-The move reunited him with his former Brentford manager Uwe Rösler, but the move proved to be an abortive one, with Rösler being sacked in November 2014 and after 17 appearances and one goal, Forshaw left the DW Stadium on 28 January 2015.
+The move reunited him with his former Brentford manager Uwe Rösler, but the move proved to be an abortive one, with Rösler being dismissed in November 2014 and after 17 appearances and one goal, Forshaw left the DW Stadium on 28 January 2015.